 Hands-on activity: Play with toys that focus on sounds and waves.

 Tours begin in Horizon Hall at 6:15 and 7:15 pm.

 Dive deep into the dioramas with ecologist Daniel Stanton from the College of Biological Sciences.
 Learn about how our native plants defend themselves against predators, amazing adaptations, and Minnesota’s biodiversity—and threats to it.

 Environmental Futurisms: Sound, Technology, and Imagination

-You can see this process at work in Wilson’s award-winning 2017 audio work, Elcrys.
-In it, Wilson imagines a future in which elk have not been seen in nearly a generation, and scientists attempt to lure the last known herd of elk down out of the mountains with cybernetic replications of elk calls.
+Michael Wilson, a 2019-20 showcase artist, records sounds in nature and mixes them in his work.
+His award-winning 2017 audio work, Elcrys, imagines a future in which elk have not been seen in nearly a generation, and scientists attempt to lure the last known herd of elk down out of the mountains with cybernetic replications of elk calls.
 Here sound is central to humanity’s last, desperate effort to make contact with a species at the edge.